disco-lang/disco/docs/reference/division.rst

    Disco> :type 1 / (-2)
    1 / (-2) : ℚ

+Some related operations:

-If you want only the *quotient* when dividing (*i.e.* the integer number of times one thing fits into another, disregarding any remainder), you can use :doc:`integer division <integerdiv>`.
-If you want the *remainder* instead, you can use :doc:`the mod operator <mod>`.
+- If you want only the *quotient* when dividing (*i.e.* the integer number of times one thing fits into another, disregarding any remainder), you can use :doc:`integer division <integerdiv>`.
+- If you want the *remainder* instead, you can use :doc:`the mod operator
+  <mod>`.
+- If you just want to test whether one number evenly divides another, you should use the :doc:`divides operator <divides>`.